History of the Staten Island Railway: Improvements in fare collection: 1985–1994

 Beginning on December 18, 1985, passengers traveling between 5:50 a.m. and 10 a.m. were required to pay their fares after they exit the train.
 People exiting at St. George were required to pay their fares by dropping a pre-purchased ticket in a box near twelve turnstiles, which were rearranged to reduce backups.
 Previously these turnstiles were only used for evening rush hours.
 At other stations, riders were to pay their fares as they exited station platforms.
 The change was made to reduce fare evasion.
 Despite the fact that ridership on the railroad increased 38 percent since 1977, revenue did not grow as conductors collecting tickets often could not get to all passengers in time due to crowding on trains.
 At the time, tickets could be purchased at Tottenville and St. George at all times, or from Grant City, New Dorp, Dongan Hills, Oakwood Heights, Eltingville and Great Kills between 6 a.m. and 2 p.m.

 Tokens began to be accepted at St. George on April 20, 1988.
 A month later, tokens were used by 80 percent of riders.
 Tokens could be bought at vending machines between 6 a.m. and 10 a.m. at Huguenot, Annadale, Eltingville, Great Kills, Oakwood Heights, New Dorp, Grant City, and Dongan Hills, and at St. George at all times.
 On October 18, 1992, the NYCTA began distributing free transfers between the SIRT and bus routes on Staten Island.

 On March 31, 1994, MetroCards began being accepted for fare payment at the St. George station, making it the 50th subway or Staten Island Railway station to accept it.
-On July 4, 1997, the MTA eliminated fares for trips between Tompkinsville and Tottenville.
-This fare cut was part of the "One City, One Fare" fare cuts in 1997.
-The change was made, in part, because no turnstiles were installed at any of the other stations along the line.
-Riders using St. George began having to pay while entering and exiting.
-Previously, fares were collected on board by the conductor.
-Passengers on weekday trains arriving at St. George between 5:50 a.m. and 10:50 a.m. had to pay their fares with a token, special fare ticket, or a transfer when they exited.
-MetroCards were accepted at St. George while cash, transfers, tokens, and special fare tickets were accepted by conductors at the other stations.
-Also on July 4, 1997, the Staten Island Ferry was made free.
-The union representing the SIR's workers, United Transportation Union local 1440, was worried about the change, in part because of an expected rise in ridership.
-The removal of fares was blamed for an immediate spike of crime along the line.